finec-mgimo/interfax-client/README.md

 - Original intent for API is integration with other client software (like 1C), not as an end-user functionality
 - We still can make use of API to cache queries in local files or a database - for recycling the queries and complex constructs of the data
-- We are grateful to advice and bits of code shared by New Economic School / CEFIR who are early adopters of Interfax API for academic research
+- We are grateful to advice and bits of code shared by New Economic School / CEFIR who are early adopters of Spark-Interfax API for academic research